Doing Business in Liberia

 - Top Liberian sectors: iron ore exports, construction, and services

-- Top export products: iron, diamonds, timber, rubber, cocoa,
+- Top export products: iron, diamonds, timber, rubber, cocoa, and coffee

 - Top export partners: China, the United States, Spain, Thailand, and Ivory Coast